automl/GenericWrapper4AC/README.md

 Please see `./examples/` for some examples with black box functions (no problem instances included) and examples of algorithms with problem instances (i.e., SAT solving).
 Each example comes with its own README with further details.

-We provide a more extensive tutorial for "How to write your own Wrapper" with using the GenericWrapper [here](http://aclib.net/smac/tutorial/genericwrapper/).

 ## License

 The generic wrapper base class is published under a BSD license -- please see LICENSE for more details.